 The gloss finish gives your floor a shiny, polished clean look that enhances the beauty of the wood species you've chosen.
-The protective quality ensures that it will stay beautiful despite every day wear and tear.
-(Shine Collection)
+The protective quality ensures that it will stay beautiful despite everyday wear and tear.
+(Oak Pima)

 Nature-oiled finishes bring out the fine structure and grain of the wood and deepens the natural wood color.
 The patina of the floor becomes more beautiful over time.
 It's also much easier to repair scratches and dents without having to resurface the entire floor.
 This is a huge advantage.
 Oiled finishes show much less dirt than other surface treatments because they are very matte.
 Floors treated with Nature oil are also easy to maintain and keep clean but they need a little more care and they need to be oiled at regular intervals depending upon use.
-(Craftsman, Artisan, Founders, Rugged)
+(Smaland, Harmony, Founders, Texture)

-Matte finish wears just like Silk/Matte but gives the impression of bare wood as there is virtually no sheen.
-(Bayside and Vineyard Collection)
+Matte finish is used in the majority of Kahrs floors.
+Matte wears just like Silk/Matte but gives the impression of bare wood as there is virtually no sheen.
+(Canvas, Classic Nouveau, Life, Ground)

 Wire-brushed and Hand-scraped finishes highlight the natural grain and add texture.
 This is usually done with deep beveled edges and costs more than smooth finishes.

 Knots and cracks also cost more due to the extra work in filling and sealing them.